Childwall Woods and Fields Butterfly Survey

 Download the free Butterfly Conservation App to help with identification.

 This Speckled Wood butterfly can often be seen in the damp shady sun-dappled areas of the woods.
-The carriageway is a favourite place.
+The carriageway is a favourite place but any path in our woodlands will do.
 Seen between April and October.

 The two pictures below are of the same butterfly, the Orange Tip, whose orange tip is mostly visible when its wings are open.
 You will often see the male Orange-tips fluttering around the fields through April and May but they are gone by June.
 The female doesn’t have the orange wing tips but has the same camouflage pattern on her underwings.